Stephen Light

 What company does Stephen Light work for?

-What is Stephen Light's role at the current company?
+What is Stephen Light's role at Thomas Jefferson Foundation?

-Stephen Light's current role is Vice President for Education and Guest Experience.
+Stephen Light is listed as Vice President for Education and Guest Experience at Thomas Jefferson Foundation.

 What schools did Stephen Light attend?